What is Human Resource Management (HRM)?

 - Succession and Career Planning

 If employees don’t know how their career will grow in an organization they may not prepared to stay with a company for long.
 So, the Human resource department clear outlines the path to the top for all its employees.
 It also set out a clear company structure from top to bottom and what is expected in each role.
 If the CEO or someone in senior management is leaving it is the human resource department role to come up with a successions plan, you don’t want a crisis where a replacement is being sought at the last minute

 - Labour Relations

-Trade unions representatives usual interact with the human resource department if they want any issues regarding staff addressed.
-Issues they may approach the HR department on may be better pay, implementation of collective bargain agreements, safety etc. HR should ensure they maintain cordial working relations with the unions and ensure they comply with labour laws.
+Trade unions representatives usually interact with the human resource department if they want any issues regarding staff addressed.
+Issues they may approach the HR department on may be better pay, implementation of collective bargain agreements, safety, etc. HR should ensure they maintain cordial working relations with the unions and ensure they comply with labor laws.

 - HR Planning